 1 – What are 1769 King James Version edition errors doing in the Book of Mormon?
 An ancient text?
 Errors which are unique to the 1769 edition that Joseph Smith owned?

 My Conclusion: I think it’s hard to deny that the Isaiah sections of the Book of Mormon were copied directly from the 1769 king James.
+One must come to grips with possibility that Joseph’s revelations & translation came from his own mind.
+But one should not dismiss a divinity in these books either.
 An argument could possibly be made that Joseph Channeled the text from some spiritual sources, and that those spirits passing the information to him, copied the passages from his own culturally accepted KJV.
 Or perhaps they simply told him to go to the KJV to get those sections (not likely given the evidence).
 Really there’s a number of possibilities, but the question this fact poses is more important.
 What do the KJV verses tell us about the translation process, if we are to attempt to maintain faith in the idea that the text is an actual divine translation?

 2 – When King James translators were translating the KJV Bible between 1604 and 1611, they would occasionally put in their own words into the text to make the English more readable.
 We know exactly what these words are because they’re italicized in the KJV Bible.
 What are these 17th century italicized words doing in the Book of Mormon?
 Word for word?
 What does this say about the Book of Mormon being an ancient record?